Provably Fair Gambling

 Background

-The rise of cryptocurrency gambling platforms accelerated interest in provably fair mechanisms.
+When crypto casinos started becoming popular, this accelerated interest in provably fair mechanisms.
 Since blockchain ecosystems emphasize transparency and verifiability, provably fair systems became a natural fit.

 How It Works